Fiber laser systems kill bacteria in the human body

 Ultrafast fiber lasers for optogenetics

 Fiber lasers are also applied in optogenetics, a field of biophotonics.
-This approach has created new opportunities for brain research, allowing study of neural activity in specific cells.
+This approach has created new opportunities for brain research, allowing the study of neural activity in specific cells.
 These studies may lead to treatments for neurological and psychiatric disorders.

 The concept is to explore neural networks using fiber lasers.
 Light is used to activate or inhibit neuron signaling.
 Fiber lasers provide the required beam quality and modulation.
 They are also compact and cost-effective, making them easy to use.